What do you want to cultivate?

 I feel fortunate for the continued opportunity to integrate my love of meaningfully connecting with people, learning, creating, and counseling with my dedication to help cultivate well-being and flourishing in everyone with whom I have the privilege of working.

-Montana Clinical Professional Counselor (LCPC #: 1415)
+Montana Licensed Clinical Professional Counselor (LCPC #: 1415)

 National Certified Counselor (NCC #: 256954)